Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 Otherwise you get some error like "Class \"MongoDB\\Client\" not found”
 ![[Pasted image 20260120223850.png]]

-The php mongodb expects some sort of composer plugin at your php file… so you have to composer init and composer require mongodb/mongodb:^2.1.
+The php mongodb expects some sort of composer plugin at your php file… so you have to `composer init` and `composer require mongodb/mongodb:^2.1` or `composer require mongodb/mongodb`.
 You have to make sure the CLI php and the web php matches otherwise composer doesn't quite run even though you're in the app's folder.

 Php version for web you can adjust at cloudpanel or equivalent.
 CLI php you can set with `sudo update-alternatives --set php /usr/bin/php8.1`  which will make sure your composer command is compatible with your php.
 Eg. CloudPanel (website hosting cpanel)